kalinchernev/kalinchernev.github.io/content/post/drupalaton-2016.md

 ### Introduction

 Recently, I joined an event on [Drupal][1] in Hungary — the [Drupalaton][2].
 It is one of the most exciting yearly Drupal events in Europe, organized by the local community.
-It gathers hundreds of contributors who collaborate on Drupal issues, share knowledge and have fun together&nbsp;:)
+It gathers hundreds of contributors who collaborate on Drupal issues, share knowledge and have fun together :)

 I really enjoyed this year's event since it covered a lot of my favorite topics. (discussed shortly after) Good sessions, pleasant talks with the community, and also — a lot of new things to learn.
 The event took place at the shore of the biggest warm-water lake in Europe, at Lake Balaton.